iBaa/PlexConnect/update/OSX/readme.md

 cd /Applications/PlexConnect/update/OSX
 ./uninstall.bash
 ```
-You will need to edit your sudoers file as well using visudo via terminal to complete the removal pocess if desired but it is not required and will not harm your system if your sudores file is unaltered.
+You will need to edit your sudoers file as well using visudo via terminal to complete the removal pocess if desired but it is not required and will not harm your system if your sudores file is left edited.